christophevg/baseweb/docs/building-your-first-baseweb-app.md

 ## At the End of This Tour...

-... you are ready to take a look at the demo app that is included in the repo, and see that, given some additional nuts and bolts, you basically have compiled the entire demo app yourself.
+... you are ready to take a look at the [baseweb demo app](https://github.com/christophevg/baseweb-demo), and see that, given some additional nuts and bolts, you basically have compiled the entire demo app yourself.

 Make sure to look into [adding security](adding-security.md) in the mix and watch this documentation for more examples in the future or consider [contributing](contributing.md) in any way.